-Recently, whilst clearing out some old files from my online library, I came across a piece of work on leadership behaviour that I had carried out over eight years ago that still appeared to be current.
+Recently, whilst clearing out some old files, I came across a piece of work on leadership behaviour that I had carried out over ten years ago that still appears to be current.

-At that time, I had been working with a senior team in the construction industry, specifically on their leadership brand, and had asked them to define leadership in the context of their organisation.
+At that time, I’d been working with a senior team in the construction industry, specifically on their leadership brand, and had asked them to define leadership in the context of their organisation.

 Over several sessions, I’d spent time with each member of the team asking them the question “what does leadership mean to you, within the context of your organisation?”